 Chloe Charody : Associate Artist

-In 2007, shortly after her graduation in composition from the Sydney Conservatorium of Music, Charody was named Young Australian Composer of the Year for her first symphony To Breathe Through Shadows of Decree.
+In 2007 after graduating from the Sydney Conservatorium of Music, Chloé was awarded the 'Young Australian Composer of The Year' award for her first symphony 'To Breathe Through Shadows of Decree' which was premiered by The Willoughby Symphony Orchestra, conducted by Nicholas Milton.
 In that same year, Charody then went on to compose for television and theatre both nationally and abroad, working with companies such as Warner Music and Song Zu.

-Chloe Charody — current to July 2016
+Chloe Charody — current to April 2019

 ||Wedded to the sea : a symphonic poem (2015)||'Morning Blossoms' was commissioned in 2014 by the Dutch based arts organisation ODD Continent.|

 |Morning Blossoms : musical (2014)||Commissioned in 2014 by Dutch based arts organisation ODD Continent|

 |Magdalene : a ballet opera (2010)||Commissioned by The Dutch National Ballet|